-1.1 The purpose of this report is to provide Cabinet with an update on the Council's financial position as at 30th September 2017 and to seek approval for any virements over £100,000 as required by the Council's Financial Procedure Rules.
+1.1 The purpose of this report is to provide the Committee with an update on the Council's financial position as at 30th September 2017.

 2.0 Connections to Corporate Improvement Objectives and Other Corporate Priorities

 2.1 The budget monitoring report provides an overview of the current financial position and projected outturn for the year against the budget approved by Council in March 2017.
 The allocation of budget determines the extent to which the Council's corporate improvement priorities can be delivered.